CompositeLizard/supreme/notes/ML_Ma/Lec2.md

 That’s what $$\alpha$$ controls.

-- If $$\alpha$$ is too large, you can overshoot and bounce around or diverge.
+- If $\alpha$ is too large, you can overshoot and bounce around or diverge.
-- If $$\alpha$$ is too small, you make tiny progress and the algorithm is very slow.
+- If $\alpha$ is too small, you make tiny progress and the algorithm is very slow.

-In practice, you often pick $$\alpha$$ and adjust it with trial and error.
+In practice, you often pick $\alpha$ and adjust it with trial and error.
 There’s theory for simple convex settings, and modern deep learning often uses “adaptive” optimizers that tune step sizes automatically, but the basic idea is still the same.

-After stepping, you get a new point $$\theta^{(1)}$$, then you repeat: compute the gradient again, step again, and so on.
+After stepping, you get a new point $\theta^{(1)}$, then you repeat: compute the gradient again, step again, and so on.

 ## 24) Questions About Notation and High Dimensions